appserver-io/routlt/README.md

 </web-app>
 ```

-As Routlt 2 provides annotations to configure routes and actions, the `routlt.json` configuration file, needed for version ~1.0, is not longer necessry nor supported.
+As Rout.Lt 2 provides annotations to configure routes and actions, the `routlt.json` configuration file, needed for version ~1.0, is not longer necessry nor supported.

 You have two annotations, namely `@Path` and `@Action` to configure your actions.
 These annotations gives you the possiblity to map the `Path Info` of a request to a method in a action class.
 This mechanism is adopted by many frameworks out there.
 The `Path Info` segments will be separated by a slash.
 The first segment has to map to the value of the `@Path` annotations `name` attribute, the second to one of the `@Action` annotations of one of methods.